 3. Set Up Alerts in Google Analytics

-Alerts are great because they notify you of important things.
+A custom alert is great because it can notify you of important things.
 You’re not always going to be paying attention to every aspect of your marketing.

 A few years ago, I worked at a company that got hit by a manual penalty on several of the websites that they owned.
 This is the worst thing that can happen to you in SEO.

-Entire site sections were deindexed.
-The organic search traffic to those pages dropped off immediately, and that caused a ton of revenue to disappear overnight.
+Entire site sections were de-indexed.
+The unpaid search traffic to those web pages dropped off immediately, and that caused a ton of revenue to disappear overnight.

 Interestingly, in the case of some of the websites, Google Search Console’s email notifications didn’t go out for several days, or even a week.